 Thankfully, I have found body positivism and am aware that none of the above matters.

 When I graduated, I said to myself I would only do a Masters if I felt it would benefit my career.
 As I decided to cut my trip to South America 6 months short, I was totally lost with what the heck I was going to do next because I’d achieved everything I’d hoped to do after graduation.
-I’d learnt Spanish, I travelled, and I’d returned to South America.
+I’d learnt Spanish, travelled, and returned to South America.
 I’d gained an impressive CV and character references along the way and could have easily jetted off to several countries around the world and continued teaching English if I wanted to.
 After volunteering for EftG in Chile, however, the thought of life tied to private language academies charging obscene amounts for classes and making a profitable business out of education made me wince.
 As much as I appreciate that private language academies aren’t all bad and I have certainly enjoyed working for a few of them, it just was no longer for me.

 This was something I always knew deep down but didn’t know how to get around.
 My options through the education sector were limited to either continuing to work on Language Assistant programmes like I did in Madrid, or going home and qualifying as a teacher by doing a PGCE and maybe getting work in state schools abroad.
 The former option meant I would continue to be broke every time I came home, and after spending 4 months working in British high schools I knew the latter was definitely not for me.
 I frequently thought back to my job as a Senior Mentor for the National Citizen Service (NCS) and how after every wave I thought to myself: damn, I wish I could this full-time.